Albert, King of Sweden: Reign

 In 1363, members of the Swedish Council of Aristocracy, led by Bo Jonsson Grip, arrived at the court of Mecklenburg.
-They had been banished from Sweden after a revolt against king Magnus IV who was unpopular with the nobility.
+They had been banished from Sweden after a revolt against King Magnus Eriksson, Albert's uncle who was unpopular with the nobility.
 At the nobles' request, Albert launched an invasion of Sweden supported by several German dukes and counts and several Hanseatic cities in Northern Germany.
 Stockholm and Kalmar in Sweden, with large Hanseatic populations, also welcomed the intervention.

-Albert was proclaimed King of Sweden and officially crowned on 18 February 1364.
-The coronation took place at the Stones of Mora.
+Albert was proclaimed King of Sweden on 18 February 1364.
+The ceremony took place at the Stones of Mora.
 A fragment still remains of the stone commemorating the occasion called the Three Crowns stone.
-This is the earliest known example of the use of the three crowns as a national symbol for Sweden.
+This is one of the earliest known example of the use of the three crowns as a national symbol for Sweden.

 The arrival of Albert led to eight years of civil war in Sweden between Albert's and Magnus's supporters.
 In a battle near Enköping in 1365 between Albert's German forces and those of King Magnus, supported by king Haakon VI of Norway, Magnus's surviving son, Magnus was defeated and taken prisoner by Albert.
 After the initial defeat, King Valdemar IV of Denmark, Haakon's father-in-law, intervened on Magnus's and Haakon's behalf, and Valdemar's forces were joined by Swedish peasants who supported Magnus.
 Apart from German strongholds like Stockholm, Albert was unpopular among Swedes who were discontent with Albert's policy of appointing Germans as officials in all the Swedish provinces.

 With the help of Danish and Swedish allies, King Haakon managed to temporarily beat back Albert and lay siege on Stockholm in 1371.
-However, the siege was short-lived; with military help from the Swedish nobility in Stockholm, Albert was able beat back the Norwegians and the Danes.
+However, the siege was short-lived; with military help from the Swedish nobility in Stockholm, Albert was able to beat back the Norwegians and the Danes.
 A peace agreement was signed, with the condition that Magnus be released and allowed to travel freely back to Norway (where he had also been king until 1355 and now spent the rest of his life).
 Albert had secured the Swedish crown, but was also forced to make a belated coronation oath in which he agreed to extensive concessions to the Swedish nobility in the regency council.
 Bo Jonsson (Grip) used this power to personally usurp 1,500 farms and he soon became Sweden's largest landowner, controlling a third of the entirety of the Swedish territory and possessing the largest non-royal wealth in the country.